smontesantos/sleep-detection/README.md

 # sleep-detection
 This is a small project with the purpose of detecting the most prominent face in an image or video (live streaming will be an option) and determining if the eyes are open or closed.
-If the eyes are closed for more than 1 second, a visual signal is imprinted on the video.
+If both eyes are closed a visual signal is imprinted on the video.